C0deWiser/polyglot/readme.md

 ### Source codes

 Polyglot scans files and folders, that are configured in `sources` property.
-It may be as a folder, as a single file or array if any filesystem resources.
+It may be as a folder, as a single file, or an array with any filesystem resources.

     'sources' => [
         app_path(),